akashShanmugraj/programming-notes/19Z205 - C Programming/important.md

 ## 19Z205- C Programming

+### TODOS
+- [ ] Printing Memory allocated after malloc

+### Format Specifiers
+In C, format specifiers are used in `printf` and `scanf` functions to specify the type of data that is being printed or read.
+Here are some of the most commonly used format specifiers in C:

+- `%d`: integer
+- `%f`: floating-point number
+- `%c`: character
+- `%s`: string
+- `%p`: pointer
+- `%x`: hexadecimal integer
+- `%o`: octal integer
+- `%e` or `%E`: scientific notation (exponential format)
+- `%u`: unsigned integer
+- `%ld`: long integer
+- `%lu`: unsigned long integer
+- `%lld`: long long integer
+- `%llu`: unsigned long long integer

+These format specifiers can be combined with various flags and modifiers to control the formatting of the output.
+For example, you can use the `%-10s` format specifier to left-align a string with a width of 10 characters, or you can use the `%02d` format specifier to print an integer with leading zeros to a width of 2 digits.

+It's important to use the correct format specifier for the type of data that you are printing or reading, to avoid errors and undefined behavior.

 ### Arguments and Parameters

 Arguments are the values that are **passed** to a function when it is called.
 Parameters are the variables that are used to **receive the arguments** passed to a function.